ualib/agda-algebras/quotients.rst

   end quotient

-Notice how we included some syntactic sugar for the "respects" relation, so that we can simply write ``f ⊧ R`` in place of
+Notice the syntactic sugar we added for the "respects" relation, so that now we can simply write ``f ⊧ R`` in place of

   ``∀ (a b: β → α), ((∀ i, R (a i) (b i)) → R (f a) (f b))``.

-We also made use of the ``operation`` type which will be introduced more formally later (see :numref:`algebras-in-lean`).
+We also made use of the ``operation`` type which will be introduced more formally in :numref:`algebras-in-lean`.

-Now let's check some of these types, and also prove that the standard library's notion of a function respecting a relation is equivalent to that relation being a subset of the function's kernel.
+Now let's check the types of some of these newly defined constants, and also prove that the standard library's notion of a function respecting a relation is equivalent to the assertion that the relation is a subset of the function's kernel.

 ::